 A TV-type DVR has one or more inputs, and a TV tuner, to be able to record programs or movies on different channels or from different sources.

-A security-type DVR operates, and is used, very differently.
-This type of DVR is used for monitoring and archiving security camera footage from one or more security cameras, and has a separate input for each camera that it handles.
+A security-type DVR or NVR operates, and is used, very differently.
+This type of DVR/NVR is used for monitoring and archiving security camera footage from one or more security cameras, and has a separate input for each camera that it handles.
 Each one of these inputs is a distinct “channel”, and can be programmed to monitor and record either full time, or when an event such as motion is detected in the video picture.
 Other recording triggers, such as doors opening or alarm activation are also available, and each camera, or channel can operate on a different schedule, different resolution, or even on different time schedules.
+In the case of an NVR, the Recorder may have separate camera inputs, or it could have a single input, which is used to connect a Switch that has multiple cameras connected.

-Once a user programs the DVR to follow the parameters that they wish, the system is fully autonomous and self-regulating.
-The operator does not have to be present for the system to do its’ job, because the DVR can also alert or contact one or more people when a preprogrammed event or monitored area intrusion has occurred.
+Once a user programs the DVR or NVR to follow the parameters that they wish, the system is fully autonomous and self-regulating.
+The operator does not have to be present for the system to do its’ job, because the Security Recorders can also alert or contact one or more people when a pre-programmed event or monitored area intrusion has occurred.
 This can be accomplished via phone, email or even an audible alert on a remote PC.

-While a DVR often looks like a VCR on the outside, the DVR is much more useful.
-The Security DVR offers many more features and introduces a bevy of time-saving tasks that a tape-based VCR cannot match.
+While a Security Recorder often looks like a VCR on the outside, it is actually much more useful.
+The Security Recorder offers many more features and introduces a bevy of time-saving tasks that a tape-based VCR cannot begin to match.

 A Security DVR is smarter and works harder than a conventional TV-based DVR, and is able to perform many more functions.
 Truly a property-saving and sometimes even life-saving piece of equipment.